 Use Google advanced search operators and Twitter’s advanced search query to find roundups in your niche.
 You can even manually search for roundups on your favorite websites, in case those pages have uncommon names that wouldn’t be found with other methods.

-As I showed you earlier, Quick Sprout has been featured in multiple link roundups.
-So I definitely practice what I preach.
+Quick Sprout has been featured in multiple link roundups.
+So we definitely practice what we preach.
 Your site can have the same success if you use this guide as a reference for your link building strategy.